Lothiraldan/balto/README.md

 Balto is composed of two components: the server and the web interface.

+> Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+Please report unacceptable behavior to [lothiraldan@gmail.com](lothiraldan@gmail.com).

 ### Balto-server

 Balto-server is a Python 3.7 project using Asyncio.
 To build the development version, first create a virtualenv (or equivalent):